 mon sac = my purse

 Oh dear.
-Here is Mr Sacks and the formidable mop-spear.
+Here is Mr. Sacks on the little island of Porquerolles, with Jean-Marc and his formidable mop-spear.
 I hope you read about this confection--Jean-Marc was very proud of it--in the chapter "Lance".
-It might be worth the purchase of the book!